-The DGR will safely isolate and contain waste underground, ensuring the protection of water and the environment.
+The DGR was proposed to safely isolate and contain waste underground, ensuring the protection of water and the environment.

-The DGR would be buried beneath the Bruce site, deeper than the CN Tower is tall, and constructed with low permeability limestone capped by 200 metres of low permeability shale.
+The DGR would have been buried beneath the Bruce site, deeper than the CN Tower is tall, and constructed with low permeability limestone capped by 200 metres of low permeability shale.

 The site has rock formations over 450 million years old that do not have any major faults or fractures, are stable and predictable, and provide excellent isolating capabilities.

-This type of setting is ideal for hosting a repository and ensuring long-term safety.
+This type of setting was ideal for hosting a repository and ensuring long-term safety.